 As a way of whiling my Sunday morning, I decided to ‘solve’ this unique question on Quora.
-The original content is still available there.
 The question was: What would happen if you put a person in a microwave?
 Yes, Quora has its dark side, and I’m loving it!
 Below is the answer.

 Firstly it’s a terrible logistical and ethical problem.
 Considering that we have pushed these aside, we need to start by assuming that the person is a large sphere of some radius a!
 (Yep, physicists love to approximate spheres!)